datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/monitoring-stack/README.md

 ```
 ./create-secrets.sh
 ```
-3.Make sure metrics targets directory on node where prometheus is deployed(should  be created by ansible script from provisioning node exporter , if not create it,  needs to be created with every restartas its tmp directory)
+3. Make sure `/tmp/metrics-targets` directory is created on the node where Prometheus is being deployed.
+It needs to be recreated with every node restart as it is a temporary directory.
 ```
 mkdir /tmp/metrics-targets
 ```